keithamus/WebCumberNode/README.md

 # WebCumberNode Boilerplate
-## Cucumber JS with WebDriverJS in Node.JS
+## Cucumber JS with [WebDriverIO](http://webdriver.io) in Node.JS

 This is a little demo project, to run NodeJS, using Cucumber.js as a behaviour testing suite, for automated browser tests.

 It gives you a base foundation to set up running BDD tests in any environment that has Node.JS and Selenium2-Server-Standalone WebDriver.

 ## Ingredients